 Are there any other changes to the Philadelphia permit process as a result of this?

 Where to start, even?
 First, sometime soon – it sounds like the end of summer 2020, though L&I won’t officially say – the City will start charging a lot more for accelerated fees (these are the fees you pay the City to pretty-please look at your application before a month has passed).
 [Update: it was the end of summer 2020 that accelerated fees were reinstated.]
 Currently, accelerated fees are $540 per building permit and $420 per zoning permit.
 After Philadelphia permits move online, any acceleration will run you over $2,000.
 There’s a huge demand for faster permit processing, and the City has responded by making property owners pay for it.
-[UPDATE: As of June 2020, accelerated reviews aren’t available; but when they return, L&I is still planning to increase the price from what it was previously.]
+[UPDATE: Accelerated reviews of building and combination permits are $2,000 as of August 2020, but zoning and individual mechanical/electrical/plumbing permits can be accelerated for only $1,050.]

 The reason those two things are related is that L&I is really pushing for complete applications: they want you to apply for all your permits, with all your contractors named, and all your plans in one massive set, all at once.
 If you do this – even when you’re not required to – they’ll charge just one application fee.
 This means that if you apply for an accelerated building permit with a full MEP set, you’ll pay that $2,000 acceleration fee for four permits: building, mechanical, electrical, and plumbing.

 (No luck for zoning acceleration, though: that’s going to be $1,050, with no combination of permits except with a building permit.)